TIBHannover/ojsGeo/README.md

    You have to specify your username for the GeoNames api, so that an alignment for the administrative units is possible.

-   1. Create an account on <https://www.geonames.org/login>
+   1. Create an account on <https://www.geonames.org/login> and enable it by clicking the activiation link you get via email
+   1. Go to <https://www.geonames.org/manageaccount> and enable your account for free web services
    1. Enter the username in the settings (OJS > Settings > Website > Plugins > Installed Plugins > OPTIMETA geo plugin > blue arrow > Settings)
 1. Configure **theme**